 Fulfillment of Promises

 Remember a few days ago when we talked about the Person who knows the future?
-Who is the only person who knows the past, the present AND the future?
+Who is the only person who knows the past, the present, AND the future?
 (God!)

 So, in the Bible when God makes a promise it is sometimes called prophecy.
 Prophecy is telling the future.
 Anyone can make guesses about what will happen in the future.
 And some of those guesses can actually come true.
 But only God knows the future.

 God’s unique knowledge of past, present, and future events is called omniscience – all knowledge.
-Some people think God can’t possibly know all the things there is to know.
+Some people think God can’t possibly know all there is to know.
 But God proves Himself to His people in a number of ways throughout the Bible.
-One of the biggest ways he proves Himself is telling the future.
+One of the biggest ways he proves Himself is by telling the future.

 Do you think God’s promises about the future are guesses?
 (NO!)
 That’s right, they are not guesses – they are accurate.
 And God proves it over and over.
 Here in Matthew 1, we find the first “fulfillment” – delivery of a promise – of over a dozen fulfillments brought forward in Matthew’s gospel.

 God’s fulfillment of promises has a real-world, everyday example.